The cacao bean, and tasty products derived from the cacao bean such as

 Metabolic epidemiological studies

-indicate that regular intake of such cacao products increases the plasma level
+indicate that regular intake increases the plasma level

 of antioxidants, a desirable attribute as a defense against reactive